eunrcn/tp/docs/UserGuide.md

 ### Adding a Note : `note`

 This command will allow you to add & edit notes to an internship application contact.
-There are 2 ways to execute this command based on your use<br>
+There are 2 ways to execute this command based on your use: <br>

 <box>